Game Management Unit 6A

 Overview: From 2005-2007 approximately 80 Rocky Mountain Bighorn Sheep were transplanted into Unit 6A in the area of West Clear Creek.
 Since that time, the population has been doing very well.
 Lamb recruitment and mature rams have been observed during survey flights.
 As the population grew, the first bighorn hunt in 6A was offered in 2010.
 As bighorns are usually highly visible and not as elusive as other big game, the most difficult aspect of hunting bighorn is locating the rams and then negotiating the rugged terrain they inhabit.
-Essential equipment for a successful bighorn hunt would include: good, quality hiking boots; spotting scope and binoculars; a flat-shooting rifle with telescopic sight; and plenty of help to pack out your trophy.
-Pack-out weights for bighorn rams (boned out meat, plus head and cape) commonly exceed 200 pounds.
+Essential equipment for a successful bighorn hunt would include: good, quality hiking boots; spotting scope and binoculars; a flat-shooting rifle with telescopic sight; and plenty of help to pack out your ram.
+Pack-out weights for rams (boned out meat, plus head and cape) commonly exceed 200 pounds.

 Areas: The 6A bighorn sheep are located primarily in West Clear Creek, Fossil Creek, and the East Verde River.
 Some animals have been observed along highway 260 and near Camp Verde.
 Starting with the 2013 hunt season the boundaries for the 6A bighorn sheep hunt have been expanded to include GMU 22 North.
 Boundaries for GMU 22N are: That portion of Unit 22 located north of the following: Beginning at the confluence of the Verde River and the East Verde River; easterly along the East Verde River to FR 406; easterly on FR 406 to AZ Hwy 260 in Payson; easterly on AZ Hwy 260 to Tonto Creek (the Unit Boundary).
 For the 2016 hunting season, there will be two stratified hunts during the month of December.